 It’s the burden of the prosecution to prove fraud in this case, and in some cases there is a scarce amount of evidence to suggest fraud.
 Sometimes people can be charged with this crime when really it was just a misunderstanding of what they were being asked in their application, and they didn’t knowingly commit fraud of any kind.
 Who can prove that?
 A defense attorney!

 Hire a Lawyer

 So many people mistakenly think they can represent themselves for free or get decent representation with a public defender.
 In reality, hiring a lawyer yourself can make all the difference in fighting a crime of this magnitude.
 Five years in prison on a felony fraud charge isn’t something anyone wants to face.
-For the best legal representation, you always get what you pay for.
+For the legal representation, you always get what you pay for.
 A public defender can often be interested in getting through a case and moving onto the next one while a paid lawyer is going to pull out all the stops to keep you out of prison.
 After all, their livelihood depends on how well they represent their clients.

 If you’re charged with Medi-Cal fraud, don’t waste a single minute!
 Call on an experienced lawyer today to fight for your rights.